jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 #### Powers

-1. The Project Leader is reposible for the overall management of the project direction and releases.
+1. The Project Leader is responsible for the overall management of the project direction and releases.
 They are bound by the terms of the Jellyfin Social Contract as much as any other member, and embody the spirit and goals of this social contract.

 2. The Project Leader is the final arbiter in any disputes or decisions raised from lower teams and persons where such a decision cannot be reached by more collaborative means within the teams themselves.

 3. The Project Leader shall generally take a hands-off approach to day-to-day project decisions, delegating responsibility for these to the lower teams and persons.

 4. The Project Leader shall also function as Release Manager for the core server, handling the coordination and creation of new releases of the Jellyfin server software.
-Creation of releases for clients or subcomponents is delegated to their respective Function Teams.
+Creation of releases for clients or sub-components is delegated to their respective Function Teams.

 5. The Project Leader must always be a member of both the Leadership Team and the Financial Committee.